linkml/owlstar/README.md

 augmented with edge properties that specify ontological semantics, including (but not limited) to [OWL-DL](https://www.w3.org/TR/owl-primer/) interpretations.

+This can also be used as an alternative to the [current OWL layering on RDF](https://www.w3.org/TR/owl2-mapping-to-rdf/).

 It is designed to easily slot in to how people are currently managing relationships between concepts in both knowledge graphs and triplestores such as Wikidata.